thermokarst-forks/template-repo/.github/ISSUE_TEMPLATE/3-found-bug.md

 ---
-name: 2) I found a bug...
+name: 3) I am a developer and I found a bug...
 about: I am a developer and I found a bug that I can describe

 ---